sainithin95/Hostel-management/README.md

   * User login with username and password

-  * Admin sign-up with admin code

 * Authorization:

   * One cannot manage posts and view user profile without being authenticated

-  * One cannot edit or delete posts and comments created by other users

-  * Admin can manage all posts and comments

-* Manage campground posts with basic functionalities:
+* Manage details with basic functionalities:

-  * Create, edit and delete posts and comments
+  * Create, edit and delete Students and rooms

-  * Upload campground photos

-  * Display campground location on Google Maps

-  * Search existing campgrounds

-* Manage user account with basic functionalities:

-  * ~~Password reset via email confirmation~~ (disabled)

-  * Profile page setup with sign-up
+  * Manage Ingridients and daily consumptions by the admin

 * Flash messages responding to users' interaction with the app